 Professor Bruins Prize

 The Professor G. W. J. Bruins Prize is intended for research master students who excel in terms of academic performance and research qualities.
-This year’s winner: Eva Janssens.
+Last year’s winner: Eva Janssens.

 In 2016, Eva Janssens graduated Summa Cum Laude from Erasmus School of Economics with a Bachelor’s degree in Econometrics and Operations Research.
 In addition, Janssens also participated in the Bachelor Honours Research Class.
 The jury was greatly impressed by her excellent academic performance and her research qualities.
 She has already co-authored a number of papers and constantly seeks new opportunities to find added value in her field.
 The jury was appreciative of Janssens’ detailed motivation regarding how she will be spending the prize money and was impressed by her dean’s extensive praise.